 \paragraph{Infinite Array Implementation.} The last building block of the basic CQS implementation is the emulation of an infinite array.
 Since all cells are processed in sequential order, the algorithm only requires having access to the cells between \texttt{resumeIdx} and \texttt{suspendIdx} and does not need to store an infinite number of cells.
-For efficiency, we maintain a linked list of cell segments, each containing a fixed number of cells, as illustrated in Figure~\ref{fig:segments}.
+We follow the approach behind the channels implementation in Kotlin~\cite{channels_kotlin}, maintaining a linked list of cell segments, each containing a fixed number of cells, as illustrated in Figure~\ref{fig:segments}.

 Each segment has a unique id and can be seen as a node in a Michael-Scott queue~\cite{michael1996simple}.
 Following this structure, we maintain only those cells that are in the current active range (between \texttt{resumeIdx} and \texttt{suspendIdx}) and access them similarly to an array.
-Specifically, we change the current working segment once every \texttt{SEGM\_SIZE} operations, where \texttt{SEGM\_SIZE} is the number of cells in each segment.
+Specifically, we change the current working segment after completing operations equal to the number of cells in each segment.

-Despite conceptual simplicity, the implementation of this structure is non-trivial.
+Despite conceptual simplicity, the implementation of this structure is non-trivial, as shown in~\cite{channels_kotlin}.
 We discuss the implementation and the required changes to the CQS algorithm in Appendix~\ref{appendix:infarr}.